Search This Blog

 The individual ultimately accountable.

 This person is answerable to the management in managing the client and the project’s profitability.
 An account manager, product manager, project manager, executive sponsor, functional manager are all examples.
-This person should also use risk register effectively by mapping the risk owner to the RACI.
+This person should also use the risk register effectively by mapping the risk owner to the RACI.

 Consulted